Cream of Mushroom Soup

 This flavorful and delicious Cream of Mushroom soup has a hint of sweetness and savory!
-Ready in 50-minutes, you'll never open another can of mushroom soup again!
+Made with all-natural ingredients, this bowl of comfort is ready in 40-minutes, you’ll never open another can of mushroom soup again!

 I experimented for years trying to match his delicious Zuppa du jour !
 His version uses chicken stock; in my version, you can use chicken or vegetable broth/stock.

-- Simple ingredients - nothing fancy!
-Mushrooms, onion, broth and a touch of sugar and dry sherry
+- Simple ingredients – nothing fancy!
+Mushrooms, onion, chicken broth, a touch of sugar, dry sherry, heavy cream, fresh thyme sprigs, salt and freshly ground black pepper

 - Versatile – make it thick or thin, creamy or chunky -it’s your call!

 Sometimes, I leave a portion of the mushrooms sliced, just to give added texture.
-It's up to you.
-If you want a chunky cream of mushroom soup, don't put the mushrooms in the food processor; just add them (sliced) to the onion and resume recipe.
+It’s up to you.
+If you want a chunky cream of mushroom soup, don’t put all the mushrooms in the food processor.

 Don’t have any sherry?

-Substitute any dry white wine or white balsamic vinegar; do not use cooking sherry.
+Substitute with any dry white wine; do not use cooking sherry.
 It is sweeter than dry sherry.
+If you don’t have either, add a teaspoon of white vinegar.

-This recipe is a relatively thin soup; if you prefer a thicker soup, make a thickening slurry: combine 2 tablespoons of flour or cornstarch with ¾ cup tap water.
+This recipe is a relatively thin soup; if you prefer a thicker version, make a thickening slurry: combine 3 tablespoons of cornstarch with 3/4 cup tap water.

 Want a silky smooth texture?

-Use an immersion hand blender or pour soup into food processor and pulse to desired consistency.
-Whichever method you use, make sure the soup isn't too hot.
+Use an immersion blender or pour soup into food processor and pulse to desired consistency.
+Whichever method you use, make sure the soup isn’t too hot when you puree it.
 You may have to process the soup in batches using the food processor.

-Serve Cream of Mushroom soup with warm French bread as an appetizer or entree.
+Serve Cream of Mushroom soup with warm French bread as an appetizer or as a main course.
 As an appetizer, this pairs well with beef or chicken.
+If you have any leftover mushroom broth, freeze it to use it in other broth-based soups and stews later on.

 Cream of Mushroom Soup